|Values are valid only on day of printing.|

-Mycoplasma hominis has been associated with a number of clinically significant infections, although its clinical significance is often unclear as it is part of the normal genital flora.
+Mycoplasma hominis has been associated with a number of clinically significant infections, although it is also part of the normal genital flora.

-Mycoplasma hominis has been found in the respiratory specimens and spinal fluid of neonates, however the clinical significance of such findings is often unclear, as spontaneous clinical recovery may occur without specific treatment.
-In premature infants, however, clinical manifestations of meningoencephalitis have been reported.
+Mycoplasma hominis may be found in the respiratory specimens and spinal fluid of neonates.
+Although the clinical significance of such findings is often unclear, as spontaneous clinical recovery may occur without specific treatment, in premature infants, clinical manifestations of meningoencephalitis have been reported.

-Mycoplasma hominis, along with a number of other organisms, proliferates during bacterial vaginosis, although its contribution to the associated clinical manifestations of bacterial vaginosis is unknown.
-Mycoplasma hominis may play a role in some cases of pelvic inflammatory disease, usually in combination with other organism.
+Mycoplasma hominis may play a role in some cases of pelvic inflammatory disease, usually in combination with other organisms.
 Mycoplasma hominis may be isolated from amniotic fluid of women with preterm labor, premature rupture of membranes, spontaneous term labor, or chorioamnionitis; there is evidence that it may be involved in postpartum fever or fever following abortion, usually as a complication of endometritis.

-Mycoplasma hominis has rarely been associated with septic arthritis (including prosthetic joint infection), pyelonephritis, intraabdominal infection, wound infection, endocarditis, central nervous system infection (including meningoencephalitis, brain abscess, central nervous system shunt infection and subdural empyema) and pneumonia.
-Extragenital infection typically occurs in those with hypogammaglobulinemia or depressed cell-mediated immunity; in lung transplant recipients, Mycoplasma hominis has been associated with pleuritis and mediastinitis.
+Mycoplasma hominis has rarely been associated with septic arthritis (including prosthetic joint infection), pyelonephritis, intraabdominal infection, wound infection, endocarditis, central nervous system infection (including meningoencephalitis, brain abscess, central nervous system shunt infection and subdural empyema), pneumonia, and infected pleural and pericardial effusions.
+Extragenital infection typically occurs in those with hypogammaglobulinemia or depressed cell-mediated immunity; in lung transplant recipients in particular, Mycoplasma hominis has been associated with pleuritis and mediastinitis.
+Recent evidence implicates donor transmission in some cases of Mycoplasma hominis infection in lung transplant recipients.

 PCR detection of Mycoplasma hominis is sensitive, specific, and provides same-day results.
+Although this organism can occasionally be detected in routine plate cultures, this is neither a rapid nor a sensitive approach to detection.
+Specialized cultures are more time consuming than the described PCR assay.
 The described PCR assay has replaced conventional culture for Mycoplasma hominis at Mayo Medical Laboratories due to its speed and equivalent performance to culture.

-Rapid, sensitive, and specific identification of Mycoplasma hominis from synovial fluid, genitourinary, reproductive, lower respiratory sources, and wound specimens
+Rapid, sensitive, and specific identification of Mycoplasma hominis from synovial fluid, genitourinary, reproductive, lower respiratory sources, pleural fluid, pericardial fluid, and wound specimens

 A positive PCR result for the presence of a specific sequence found within the Mycoplasma hominis tuf gene indicates the presence of Mycoplasma hominis DNA in the specimen.